wladmis/xext-rexsec/README.rst

 It might break something.
 Feel free to open an issue or a PR, or send me an email directly.

-Some of features are currently not available for other that Linux systems.
+Some of features are currently not available for systems other than Linux.

 It is intended to be used with simple WMs.
 It probably won't work with big and complex DEs.

 It probably does not cover some specific use-cases, so some things might break.
-If you interests to use it and catch some problem, do not hesitate to send me a message or help me with code.
+If you are interested to use it and catch some problem, do not hesitate to send me a message or help me with code.

 It is probably bypassable.